 It can be argued that the modern age of Chateau Mouton Rothschild, along with the modernization of the entire Bordeaux wine region began at the same time.
 In terms of time, it was quite recent.
-Especially when compared to the age of the appellation.
+Especially when compared to the history of the appellation.
 In fact it took place less than one hundred years ago.

 Starting in 1922, due to the Baron’s changes at Chateau Mouton Rothschild, many of the methods and techniques initiated by the Baron were seen as radical in the 1920’s.
 However, today, most are still practiced by all the top producers of Bordeaux wine today!

-The Left Bank property was world famous for its wines.
-But some people, especially the young Baron Philippe Rothschild knew the estate could produce better Bordeaux wine.
+The Left Bank property was already world famous for its wines by this time.
+But some people, especially the young Baron Philippe Rothschild knew the estate could produce better wine.
 He was sure Chateau Mouton was as good as any of the First Growth wines from the Medoc.

-In 1933, The Baron purchased a neighboring vineyard, Château Mouton d’Armailhacq.
+In 1933, The Baron purchased a neighboring vineyard, Chateau Mouton d’Armailhacq, a Fifth Growth.
 The property was renamed Chateau d’Armailhac in 1989 by his wife, the Baroness Philippine.
-Part of the reason for the purchase was, the estate came with a Bordeaux negociant firm which eventually became known as “Baron Philippe de Rothschild S.A.”
+Part of the reason for the purchase was that the estate came with a negociant firm which eventually became known as “Baron Philippe de Rothschild S.A.”

 With the famous “V” for Victory label, a tradition was born!
-From that point on, each label vintage was based on an original work of art created specifically for this purpose by famous artists: Miro, Chagall, Braque, Picasso, Warhol, Bacon, Balthus, Tàpies and a myriad of famous artists have contributed to this tradition.
+From that point on, each label vintage was based on an original work of art created specifically for this purpose by famous artists: Salvador Dali, Miro, Chagall, Braque, Picasso, Warhol, Bacon, Balthus, Tàpies, David Hockney and a myriad of famous artists have contributed to this tradition.

-Mouton Rothschild was always a First Growth Bordeaux wine property in the eyes of the Baron.
+Mouton Rothschild was always a First Growth vineyard in the eyes of the Baron.
 However, it was considered a Second Growth when the Classification took place in 1855.
 After existing for over 100 years without a single change, nobody believed the Classification would ever be modified.

 “Premier je suis, second je fus, Mouton ne change”.